OUR CORE VALUES

 Launch Academy’s unique educational model intentionally places students with learning abilities and disabilities into shared lecture classes.
 Students thrive in Launch Academy’s classrooms where individualization promotes unlimited growth.
 They gain self-esteem and problem-solving skills as they help friends who have a different approach to life and to learning.
-They focus on abilities, not disabilities; see strengths, not weaknesses; accept, not fear.
+They focus on abilities, not disabilities; see strengths, not weaknesses; accept themselves and others, instead of fear.

-As an independent private school, Launch Academy address a glaring need in our educational system to put people ahead of policies.
+As an independent private school, Launch Academy addresses a glaring need in our educational system to put people ahead of policies.
 We do this in very strategic ways:

 1. We believe the key to learning is motivation.
 Genius is 99% perspiration and 1% inspiration.
 We first teach our students how to work hard, by motivating them through an allowance scheduling system based on their performance.

 2. We encourage and expect independent thinking.
 Respectful debate and discussion are encouraged at Launch Academy, enabling students to appreciate different approaches and viewpoints.

 3. We embrace character development as a core subject.
 We routinely take the time to monitor choices of voice, words, and actions.
 Role-play, group discussion, and one-on-one counseling facilitate awareness of the connection between thoughts, actions, and consequences.

 4. We focus on finding solutions.
 We create daily opportunities for self-expression, both written and oral.
 We provide multiple opportunities for students to develop fluency in writing and speaking.
 Small classes enable every student to present information to a group, fostering comfort levels in public speaking.

 5. We recognize that mistakes are essential to learning.
 We carefully provide a nurturing environment in which students learn for understanding as well as for test-taking.
 Our faculty takes the time to develop strategies that emphasize each student’s individual skills and natural aptitudes.